Symbols used in Music on Mac

 The song will be included in the specified action.
-For example, only songs with a tick are imported when you import a CD.
+For example, only songs with a checkmark are imported when you import a CD.

 Click to let Music choose a song and then play songs that go well with it.

-A playlist you create based on rules you specify (Smart playlist)
+A playlist you create based on criteria you specify.

-Click to let Apple Music know that the song, album or artist is one of your favourites; after you click it, the button turns red
+Click to let Apple Music know that you love the song, album, or artist; after you click it, the button turns red.

-A stereo pair of HomePods is available via AirPlay
+A stereo pair of HomePods is available using AirPlay.

-A group with a HomePod and a speaker is available via AirPlay
+A group with a HomePod and a speaker is available using AirPlay.

-You’ve selected an AirPlay-enabled device but haven’t entered its password
+You selected an AirPlay-enabled device but haven’t entered its password.